 Beyond traditional DAS deployments, there has been slow progress in encouraging each MNO to sign up to a common platform.
 Through extensive trialling and collaboration, though, Cellnex is able to offer a range of solutions which can suit any building type.

-One final piece of market context which is crucial to understand: Vodafone and Three have announced an intention to merge.
-This is progressing through regulatory approval, and it is possible that there will only be three MNOs in the nearto-mid-term.
+One final piece of market context which is crucial to understand: Vodafone and Three are merging, reducing the number of MNOs in the UK to three.

 4. Common solutions